Mobile/Stationary Food Vending in Boston

 All retail food vendors must purchase their food items or ingredients from a wholesaler.

-Examples include: Grillo’s Pickles, Equal Exchange Tricycle, or the traditional sausage vendor pictured below.
+Examples include: Grillo’s Pickles, Equal Exchange Tricycle, or the traditional sausage vendor pictured.

 Example of a food push cart in Downtown Crossing.